 If you wish to make design customizations beyond what you can achieve with the Design Options, you’ll want to use the Custom CSS Editor.
 Access this from the Custom CSS link in the Skin Menu.

 Important!
 By placing all your design customizations in Custom CSS, you can ensure your modifications will never be overwritten during a Skin update.

 In addition, if your Skin supports advanced CSS capabilities like Variables or an SCSS/LESS preprocessor, you’ll be able to take advantage of those inside Custom CSS.

 There’s really no limit to what you can achieve via Custom CSS—the more you understand CSS, the more is possible with the Thesis Custom CSS Editor.

 Finally, be sure to check out the Live Preview mode when working with Custom CSS.
 When you click on the Live Preview button, Thesis will launch a new window that will display your design and update it as you type your Custom CSS.

 (Many Thesis users claim this is the easiest and most fun way to learn CSS, so be sure to check it out!)

 Where’d my CSS go?
 Custom CSS is saved relative to the active Skin.
 Keep this in mind if you switch Skins and find yourself wondering where your old Custom CSS went!

 The Thesis Admin Site Menu contains links to mission-critical site tools that can help you further refine and optimize your site.
 Most of these tools are of “set it and forget it” variety, so you’ll only need to address them one time.

 Tools available in the Site Menu include:

 - Google Analytics — track your site’s statistics with Google’s free (and awesome) analytical service

-- Tracking Scripts — place additional tracking scripts on your site as needed (click tracking, split testing, etc.)
+- Footer Scripts — place additional tracking scripts on your site as needed (click tracking, split testing, etc.)

 - Favicon — extend your site’s branding with a favicon